ham-radio-72/green-phys.github.io/content/User Guide/Getting Started/_index.md

 By default the script will  `init_data_df.py` will generate the file `input.h5`.
 This file contains all necessary parameters and an initial mean-field solution of the system.
 In addition, the script will generate the `df_int` and `df_hf_int` directories which contain the Coloumb and one-body integrals of the system.

-After the simulation is performed, results (such as band structures) will be displayed along a high-symmetry path.
+After the simulation is performed, results (such as band structures) could be displayed along a high-symmetry path.
 To obtain a specific high-symmetry path, specify the high symmetry points on the path and the total number of points along the path by providing the two parameters `--high_symmetry_path` and `--high_symmetry_path_points`.
 To see all available high-symmetry points for a chosen system, use theoption `--print_high_symmetry_points`.
 The interplation along high-symmetry paths will perform a basic Wannier interpolation.